kanishka9r/pipeline-fault-detectionn/README.md

 The system is trained and evaluated on a synthetically generated dataset to simulate a wide range of pipeline conditions, including:

 - **Normal Data:** Stable and fluctuating operational data to establish a baseline.
-- **Process Faults:** Simulated events like leaks (pressure drop, vibration rise) and blockages (pressure spike), created with varying intensity (low, high) and speed (slow, fast).
+- **Process Faults:** Simulated events like leaks (pressure drop, vibration rise) and blockages (pressure spike), created with varying intensity (low, high) .
-- **Sensor Faults:** Simulated sensor malfunctions, including flat-line and high-noise faults.
+- **Sensor Faults:** Simulated sensor malfunctions, including low/high-noise faults.
-- **Combined Faults:** Complex scenarios where multiple process and sensor faults occur simultaneously.
+- **Combined Faults:** Complex scenarios where multiple faults occur simultaneously.

 ## Model Architecture